 Kim@BirthingDays.com | 541-733-4002

-Some babies are born with their internal clock switched, meaning they sleep most of the day and then they stay awake longer periods of time at night.
-This is called day night confusion.
+There are some babies who are born with their internal clock switched.
+This means the baby sleeps most of the day and then stays awake for longer periods of time at night.
+This is called day-night sleep confusion.
 This can be extremely exhausting for new parents, however, this is pretty common for newborns.

 You may be wondering why this happens.
 While you were pregnant, you moved around a lot during the day, which rocked your baby to sleep.
-Then, once you sat down in the evenings to rest you probably noticed that you felt your baby wake up and move around.
+When you sat down in the evenings to rest you probably noticed that your baby woke up and move around.

 This is why your newborn sleeps all day and is awake all night…it is what your baby is used to.

-Babies’ are born with immature circadian rhythms.
-It takes 2 to 4 months for it to fully develop, which is why you will see a baby eating every 2 to 3 hours during the night and day.
-If you correct this sooner than later it will make things easier for everyone.
+Babies are born with immature circadian rhythms.
+It takes 2 to 4 months for it to fully develop.
+This is why you will see a baby eating every 2 to 3 hours during the night and day.
+Correcting this sooner than later will make things easier for everyone.

-Around 6 weeks, many newborns will start to have a shift in their day night confusion and begin to consolidate their night time sleep to 3-5 hours, if not more.
+Around 6 weeks, many newborns will start to have a shift in their day-night sleep confusion and begin to consolidate their nighttime sleep to 3-5 hours, if not more.

 That’s good news!